 Ritualistic use of the bow and arrows have been a part of Shintoism for over 2000 years.

-Once you step in Kyudojo (Japanese Archery practice range), you might feel something sacred with spiritual atmosphere with archers incorporating with a sense of meditation into every movement and shot.
+Once you step in Kyudojo (Japanese Archery practice range), you might feel something sacred with a spiritual atmosphere with archers incorporating with a sense of meditation into every movement and shot.

 Strict self-control and emotional stability are what’s crucial to one’s spirit and to the practice of it.